James Kealoha Beach Park

 Overview of James Kealoha Beach Park

-Located two miles south of Hilo in a series of well known beach parks, is James Kealoha Beach Park.
+Located four miles south of downtown Hilo in a series of well known beach parks, is James Kealoha Beach Park.
 It is just northeast of Carlsmith Beach Park on the east side of the Big Island.
-The park is nicknamed “4-mile” by locals, but it’s official name comes from James Kealoha, who was the first Lieutenant Governor of Hawaii and a well-respected Big Island legislative leader.
+The park is nicknamed “4-mile” by locals, but its official name comes from James Kealoha, who was the first Lieutenant Governor of Hawaii and a well-respected Big Island legislative leader.

 Water Activities

 James Kealoha Beach Park does not have a traditional sandy beach area, but is celebrated for its popular water activities such as swimming, snorkeling, surfing, and fishing.
 The eastern side of the bay is a sheltered lagoon where the reef and lava rock barrier break the ocean current, providing a good swimming and snorkeling area.
+You may want to wear water shoes since most of the swimming area has exposed lava rock.
 The middle and west side of the bay is open to the ocean and allows in waves for surfing and boogie boarding.
 During higher surf, the rip current can be quite strong in the surfing area so be cautious.

 Snorkeling is best along the reef areas where you can see many species of fish dancing along the coral.
 Close to the shore, cold freshwater springs bubble up from below, making a good environment for sea life and turtles like to frequent this area.
 There is a stairway entry into the water however, swimming can also be accessed along the shore.